M/I Homes, Inc. research snapshot

 Business essence

 M/I Homes turns land acquisition, construction capability, regional market insight, and in-house mortgage and title services into homes for first-time buyers, move-up buyers, and empty-nesters across ten states.
-Customers pay because the company delivers a known brand with 50 years of local presence and reliable construction quality.
+Customers pay because the company delivers a known brand with 50 years of local presence, reliable construction quality, and an industry-leading 96% mortgage capture rate.

 Moat

-The moat is built from regional land banks, local trade relationships, the M/I Homes brand, and vertical integration through M/I Financial.
+The moat is built from regional land banks near a five-year owned and controlled supply, local trade relationships, the M/I Homes brand, and vertical integration through M/I Financial.
 It narrows when national builders expand into MHO markets and when broad housing affordability pressure removes pricing power regardless of builder quality.

 Munger risk inversion

-The thesis fails if mortgage rates stay elevated for another two to three years, forcing permanent incentive spending that destroys margins, or if a regional housing downturn in Florida or the Midwest creates inventory that takes years to clear at profitable prices.
+The thesis fails if mortgage rates stay near 7%, forcing permanent mortgage rate buydown spending that destroys margins, if record new contracts convert poorly because cancellations rise, or if a regional housing downturn in Florida or Texas creates inventory that takes years to clear at profitable prices.

 Management

 Robert Schottenstein has been CEO since 1996 and represents the founding family.
-The management team runs a conservative balance sheet with low leverage, maintains land option flexibility, and allocates capital carefully.
+The management team runs a conservative balance sheet with an 18% homebuilding debt-to-capital ratio, no borrowings under the $900 million credit facility, a negative 1% net debt-to-capital ratio, and an S&P credit rating upgraded to BB+.
 The key-person risk is that Schottenstein has been central to MHO strategy for 30 years.

 Industry trend

 The long-term U.S. housing undersupply supports regional builders with patient land strategies.
-The near-term counterweight is that mortgage rates near generational highs have pushed many buyers to the sidelines, and builders are competing on incentives and price concessions to move inventory.
+The near-term counterweight is that mortgage rates near 7% have pushed many buyers to the sidelines, and builders compete on mortgage rate buydowns and price concessions to move inventory, which keeps pressure on margins.

 Valuation and margin of safety

-At roughly 9.8x TTM EPS and 1.2x book value, MHO trades at a discount to large-cap homebuilders, reflecting its smaller scale and lower liquidity.
-Margin of safety depends on whether earnings trough at current levels or fall further as incentives and affordability pressures continue.
+At roughly 12.4x TTM EPS and 1.14x book value, MHO trades at a discount to large-cap homebuilders, reflecting its smaller scale and lower liquidity.
+Margin of safety depends on whether record order growth translates into stable 2027 earnings, or whether incentives and affordability pressures push earnings below the $12.35 FY2026 consensus.

 Source-backed data